Now available on U, U&Drama & Channel 4

 What is the plot of Bergerac?

-The new series will see Bergerac “thrown into a knotty, high-stakes police investigation and challenged to his very core.”
-The series will also see the detective “forced to confront his demons, while trying to save his family and career”.
+Season 1 sees Bergerac “thrown into a knotty, high-stakes police investigation and challenged to his very core.”
+The detective is also “forced to confront his demons, while trying to save his family and career.”

 When we meet Jim Bergerac he is a broken man, grappling with grief and alcoholism following his wife’s recent death.
 His mother-in-law, Charlie (Zoë Wanamaker), is concerned Jim isn’t putting his daughter Kim (Chloé Sweetlove) first and, when the daughter-in-law of wealthy businessman Arthur Wakefield (Philip Glenister) is murdered, Jim must fight through his personal struggles to become the formidable investigator he once was.

-Where Bergerac solved a different case in each episode in the original series, the new series will tell one single mystery that’s said to be “character-led” and spanning all six episodes.
+Where Bergerac solved a different case in each episode in the original series, the new series tells one single mystery that’s said to be “character-led” and spanning all six episodes.

 Where to watch the new Bergerac series?